AndrewDunne/CMPM163Final/README.md

 # CMPM163Final

 This program takes an image as input, and creates an even-width prism mesh using the input's silhouette and texture.
+Edge detection part of program by Casey Moropoulos.

 ### Usage
 - Run this program through a web server, eg 'Web server for Chrome'